-- Conventional crops that are eligible to receive payments under Title I of the 2014 Farm Bill; - Secondary agricultural or forest residues resulting from the processing activity of a delivered primary product of biomass; and - Animal waste or byproducts, bagasse, food and yard waste, algae.
+- Conventional crops that are eligible to receive payments under Title I of the 2014 Farm Bill; - Secondary agricultural or forest residues resulting from the processing activity of a delivered primary product of biomass; - Animal waste or byproducts, bagasse, food and yard waste and algae; and - Biomass that is economically retrievable.

-Other limitations may apply.
+Other limitations apply.
 For full details on eligible materials, please consult your local FSA county office or visit the web at www.fsa.usda.gov/bcap.